-To do this, an engaged and empowered workforce is crucial so that changes can be driven forward.
-Evidence shows that collective leadership can underpin this, by harnessing and enabling all nursing and midwifery staff to improve the outcomes and experiences for individuals, families and populations, addressing local, regional and national unwarranted variations and inequalities.
+To achieve this, an engaged and empowered workforce is crucial to ensuring changes continue to be driven forward.
+Evidence shows that collective leadership approaches can harness and enable nursing and midwifery staff to improve the outcomes and experiences for individuals, families and populations, addressing local, regional and national unwarranted variations and inequalities.

-A collective voice can drive forwards transformation across health and care sectors and organisational boundaries.
-To achieve this staff must be supported to recognise and embrace that they are all leaders – no matter where you work, or the role that you have.
+This strong, collective voice can also drive forwards transformation across health and care sectors and organisational boundaries.
+To achieve this, all staff must be supported to recognise and embrace that they are leaders – no matter where they work, no matter what their role.

 The Chief Nursing Officer for England’s vision is that we are much stronger as a profession when we come together.
 We can be central to influencing and leading a new healthcare model for the 21st century – collective leadership at its best. #teamCNO.